danawoodman/django-flatpages-plus/README.markdown

 - A more robust manager.
 - A more robust `templatetag` (see "get_flatpages Templatetag" below)
 - "Page title" (used for `<title>` tag) and "Link name" (used to give links to pages a sane name).
-- Created and modified datestamps
+- Created and modified datestamps.

 This app is meant to replace the default `django.contrib.flatpages` app and will not work running along side it.